OCA/account-invoicing/account_invoice_refund_option/README.rst

 =====================

-This module extends the functionality of accounting invoices to support setting an invoice to be a refund and to allow you to create refunds directly, linked to nothing.
+This module extends the functionality of accounting invoices to support setting an invoice to be a refund and to allow you to create refunds directly, without the need of refunding an existing normal invoice.

 Usage
 =====